Samile Bermannelli

 Samile Bermannelli (born 22 May 1998) is a Brazilian fashion model.

-Bermannelli was born in Salvador, Bahia and was discovered by entering a local beauty contest sponsored by O’Boticário and Mega Model Brasil her first agency in Brazil.

 Early life and career

 Bermannelli was born in Salvador, Bahia and was discovered by entering a local modeling contest.
 She has walked the runway for Prabal Gurung, Marchesa, Brandon Maxwell, Hermès, Dolce & Gabbana, Marc Jacobs, Trussardi, Alberta Ferretti, Valentino, Off-White, Kenzo, Nina Ricci, Mugler, Ralph Lauren, Balmain, Tommy Hilfiger, Salvatore Ferragamo, Viktor & Rolf, Fendi, H&M, and Miu Miu.

 She has appeared in Vogue, Vogue Brasil, and Vogue Japan.
 She has appeared in three Vogue France editorials, she also appeared in Numéro France, British Vogue, American Vogue, Vogue Brasil, Vogue Arabia, Vogue Japan and a cover for Wonderland magazine.
+She has also appeared on 7 covers for Harper's Bazaar Brazil.